falcosecurity/falco-website/content/en/docs/plugins/developers-guide.md

 Further details can be found in the documentation of each package: [`sdk`](https://pkg.go.dev/github.com/falcosecurity/plugin-sdk-go/pkg/sdk), [`sdk/symbols`](https://pkg.go.dev/github.com/falcosecurity/plugin-sdk-go/pkg/sdk/symbols), and [`sdk/plugins`](https://pkg.go.dev/github.com/falcosecurity/plugin-sdk-go/pkg/sdk/plugins).

 ### Getting Started
-The SDK is built on top a set of minimal composable interfaces describing the behavior of plugins and plugin instances.
+The SDK is built on top of a set of minimal composable interfaces describing the behavior of plugins and plugin instances.
 As such, developing plugins is as easy as defining a struct type representing the plugin itself, ensuring that the mandatory interface methods are defined on it, and then registering it to the SDK.

 To use the Go SDK, all you need to import are the `sdk` and `sdk/plugins` packages.
 The first contains all the core types and definitions used across the rest of the SDK packages, whereas the latter contains built-in constructs to develop plugins.
 The subpackages `sdk/plugins/source` and `sdk/plugins/extractor` contain specialized definitions for source and extraction functionalities respectively.

 Extractor plugins just need to import `sdk/plugins/extractor`.
 Generally, source plugins should import both `sdk/plugins/source` and `sdk/plugins/extractor`, as they both generate new events and extract fields from them.
 If needed, the SDK also allows writing source-only plugins without the extraction features, in which case only the `sdk/plugins/source` package would need to be imported.

-The `dummy` Go plugin, documented in the [next sections](#example-go-plugin-dummy), is a simple example that helps understanding how to start writing Go plugins with this SDK.
+The `dummy` Go plugin, documented in the [next sections](#example-go-plugin-dummy), is a simple example that helps understand how to start writing Go plugins with this SDK.

 #### Defining Extractor Plugin Functionalities
 In the Go SDK, an extractor Plugin is a type implementing the following interface: